 There are many reasons to invest in a track and trace system: supply chain tracking, inventory control, SQF traceability to compliance, data collection for scrap and waste, automatically tallying items, diversion control, or counterfeiting.
 For this article, I will be focusing on counterfeiting.
 As a business owner, you work hard to grow and establish your brand in the marketplace.
 Unfortunately, there are opportunistic individuals who want to take advantage and make easy money off your brand— piggy backing on your presence in the marketplace.

 As a consumer, you may think you found a great deal on a major brand.
 However, if it seems too good to be true, it most likely is.
 My wife just recently found this out the hard way.
-For a quarter of the recommended retail price, she thought she found a great deal on a popular shoe brand on a widespread website we have all shopped on.
-Until the product arrived at our front door.
-She opened the shoe box smiling and proud of her purchase, but then she placed them on her feet.
-Having already owned and worn the brand she immediately noticed a significant difference in the fit and feel of the shoe.
-Upon further research of the product, in the reviews, she found multiple complaints stating, “Do not purchase this product, it is a counterfeit.”
+For a quarter of the recommended retail price, she thought she found a great deal on a popular shoe brand on a widespread website we have all shopped on- until the product arrived at our front door.
+She opened the shoe box smiling while proud of her purchase, but then she placed them on her feet.
+Having already owned and worn the brand, she immediately noticed a significant difference in the fit and feel of the shoe.
+Upon further research of the product, she found multiple reviews stating, “Do not purchase this product, it is a counterfeit.”
 Moral of that story, caveat emptor, buyer beware.